 A MAD Hatter tea party took over Harlow College’s Reception last week, in aid of a local homeless charity.

-Art and design students from Harlow College were given the brief of creating a mad hatter tea party and a cake sale over the duration of Friday 16 afternoon, which would be raising money for the streets 2 home charity based in Harlow.
+Art and design students from Harlow College were given the brief of creating a Mad Hatter tea party and a cake sale over the duration of Friday (April 16), which would be raising money for the Streets 2 Home charity based in Harlow.

 This event was planned to raise money for the charity Streets 2 Homes, which is a day centre offering help and advice to homeless people.
 Some of their services include employment advice, health services, washing facilities, food and general guidance.

-The cake sale finished at half two and overall the students raised over £80 for the charity.
+The cake sale lasted for over 3 hours, and overall the students raised over £80 for the charity.